-- - Log duration The log events remain in the phone memory for a set number of days after which they are automatically erased to free memory. - If you select No log, all the log contents, Recent calls register, and Messaging delivery reports are permanently deleted. - Show call duration.
-See "Call duration" on page 46.
+- Select Options→ Settings.
+The list of settings opens. - Log duration The log events remain in the phone memory for a set number of days after which they are automatically erased to free memory.
+If you select No log, all the log contents, Recent calls register, and Messaging delivery reports are permanently deleted. - Show call duration.
+See "Call duration" on page 20.